-Last month, I have mentioned one of my duty in kennel is medicine feeding, so this time I would like to introduce my practice of it.
+Last month, I have mentioned one of my duty in the kennel is medicine feeding, so this time I would like to introduce my practice of it.

-First, I will prepare the medicine and appease their emotion, to let them not to be nervous and resist my touch.
+First, I will prepare the medicine and appease their emotion, to let them not be nervous and resist my touch.

-Use one hand hold its chin.
+Use one hand to hold its chin.

 Try to put the medicine close to the throat as much as possible, since they may spit it out if you just put it in their tongues.
 Don’t underestimate how clever they are.